emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

 $ kubectl apply -f secret.yaml
 ```

-## Visit Prometheus to view the indicators of EMQX cluster
+## View EMQX Indicators on Prometheus

-Open the Prometheus interface, switch to the Graph page, and enter emqx to display as shown in the following figure:
+Open the Prometheus interface, switch to the Graph page, and enter `emqx` to display as shown in the following figure:

 ![](./assets/configure-emqx-prometheus/emqx-prometheus-metrics.png)

-Switch to the Status → Targets page, the following figure is displayed, and you can see all monitored EMQX Pod information in the cluster:
+Switch to the **Status** -> **Targets** page, the following figure is displayed, and you can see all monitored EMQX Pod information in the cluster:

 ![](./assets/configure-emqx-prometheus/emqx-prometheus-target.png)